 Standard work instructions

 At their most crucial SOPs help people understand exactly how to do their jobs.
 Sometimes, guidance is broad, but often, tasks need to be explained in detail.
-Process explanations and standard work instructions can be useful for just about any job in your organization.
+Process explanations and standard work instructions can be useful for just about any job in your organization, providing a clear guideline and standard for a specific method.

 standard operating procedure